 Halloween is the perfect time to host a Roswell-themed party.
 Send out invitations in the shape of a UFO and set up your house with unidentified (flying or grounded) objects as well.
 Stop by your local party store to pick up some mini glow-in-the-dark aliens and serve equally unknown substances for dessert (brain matter cupcakes, flying saucer cookies, alien autopsy Jell-O).

 Zombies are definitely a popular theme in recent years, with horror zombie movies like “World War Z” or “Warm Bodies.”
 Turn your party space into an end-of-the-world zone with bloody handprints on the wall (using washable paint, of course!) and a few plastic body parts and ripped/old clothing strewn across the floors.
-Your kids will have a blast decorating for this party, and you’re sure to get a few kicks as well, especially when you start baking for the party with gelatin brain molds, toxic drinks, and “finger” foods.
-Play some zombie music like Michael Jackson’s “Thriller” and find a few zombie board games to play.
+Your kids will have a blast decorating for this party, and you’re sure to get a few kicks as well, especially when you start baking for the party with gelatin brain molds, toxic drinks and “finger” foods.
 Your party will surely be an undead smash!